If you run an eCommerce business, you know that marketing is essential to attract website visitors and drive sales.

 Backlinks are the strongest off-site indicator considered by Google when determining rankings.

-But, by including your keyword in the anchor text of your backlink (and making sure it’s from a high Domain Authority site), you could supercharge your rankings and drive more targeted traffic through organic search.
+By including your keyword in the anchor text of your backlink (and making sure it’s from a high Domain Authority site), you could supercharge your rankings and drive more targeted traffic through organic search.

-3. Have Excellent Product Photography
+3. Have Excellent Product Images

 When you’re purchasing something online (from an eCommerce store), does product photography play a part in your decision to buy?

-Whether you’re purchasing children’s play equipment or a new computer, you wouldn’t be alone if you answered “yes”.
+Whether you’re purchasing children’s play equipment or a new computer, you wouldn’t be alone if you answered “yes.”

 You can take excellent photos of your products by: